 - Then let your four legged child enjoy!
 These are great for wonderful and healthy for us too.

 - Store in fridge in an airtight container for 7-14 days.

-- I also stuff the gummies (cut in half) in Tucker’s kong along with a little peanut butter.
+- I also stuff the gummies (cut in half) in Tucker's kong along with coconut oil.
 Works great, because it takes him a while to work out the gummy.